 The OnePlus 6 marks a lot of firsts for OP.
 It's the first OP phone with a notch, the first OP flagship made from glass, and also the first one that supports Android's seamless system updates.
 That means quicker OTA installation on your phone.
 Read More

 Earlier this week, I noticed that my Galaxy S9+ review unit had an OTA update available.
 This update addressed some stability issues with the camera and put the phone on the latest security patch (which is certainly a good thing).
 But at nearly 250MB, it was quite a sizable update, too, and so installation took a bit to complete - my phone was out of commission for over five minutes.

 Really, though, it shouldn't have been.
-Android introduced a feature called seamless updates as part of the 7.0 Nougat release...
+Android introduced a feature called seamless updates as part of the 7.0 Nougat release... in 2016.
 Read More

 During the I/O 2016 Keynote presentation, and again at the October 4th Pixel announcement, Google made brief references to newly added support for seamless updates in Nougat.
 To make this work, many changes had to be made to the structure of Android and its assorted system partitions.
 As a result, there have also been some changes to the fastboot utility many of us use when new factory images become available.
 This post covers a few of the technical details and also demonstrates some of the ways to use the new features.

 Seamless updates are accomplished by creating a second set of logical partitions in device storage.
 Read More